mainmatter/svelte-workshop/5-stores.iapresenter/text.md

 they maintain their state in memory

-they're available in template through `$` - this sets up the subscription and removes it when the component is destroyed - don't need to worry about data leaks
+can also customise them or create your own as long as they follow the store interface - at least a `subscribe` function that returns an `unsubscribe`, optionally a `set` and `update`...for full compatibility with RxJS observables you can also have an object with the `unsubscribe` field

 3 built-in types:
 writable
 readable
 derived

-can also customise them or create your own as long as they follow the store interface - at least a `subscribe` function that returns an `unsubscribe`, optionally a `set` and `update`...for full compatibility with RxJS observables you can also have an object with the `unsubscribe` field

 ---
 ## Writable stores